Hi! I'm Sara Solomon and I'm a Bodybuilding.com and BSN sponsored athlete.

-The rest of my equipment was purchased online at Rogue Fitness.
-I have Rogue HR-2 Half Rack (with safety spotter arms and storage posts), a woman's 35 pound Bella bar, a 45 pound OHIO bar, and bumper plates (2.5, 5, 10, 25, 35 and 45 pounds).
-I recommend you start with a training bar (15 pounds).
-My other Rogue Fitness items include a wooden box, wooden gymnastics rings, a post landmine, a 12-pound medicine ball and an AB-2 Firm AbMat.
+- The rest of my equipment was purchased online at Rogue Fitness.
+I have a Rogue HR-2 Half Rack (with safety spotter arms and storage posts), a woman's 35 pound Bella bar, a 45 pound OHIO bar, bumper plates (2.5, 5, 10, 25, 35 and 45 pounds) and a training bar (15 pounds).
+My other Rogue Fitness items include a wooden box, wooden gymnastics rings, a post landmine, a 12-pound medicine ball, a PVC pipe and an AB-2 Firm AbMat.

-Knee Sleeves: I wear knee sleeves when I do pistol squats to keep my knees warm and for prevention.
-Do not rely on knee sleeves as a "band-aid" for any knee symptoms you may have.
+Knee Sleeves: Do not rely on knee sleeves as a "band-aid" for any knee symptoms you may have.
 If you have knee pain, I encourage you to see a doctor, chiro or physio.
-Proper warm-up and mobility drills, proper exercise mechanics and weak point training are paramount if you want to have healthy knees.
+Proper exercise mechanics and weak point training to correct muscles imbalances are paramount if you want to have healthy knees.
 Really strong hamstrings are better than knee sleeves 😜... if you are quad dominant, it could lead to knee pain.
-These are the knee sleeves I own.

 Grips with Thumb Sleeve: I use these grips when I'm doing high volume bar work (i.e. pull-ups, toes-to-bar, deadlifts, olympic lifting).